drjdlarson/gust/README.md

 # gust
-GCS for Unmanned System Teams (GUST)
+GCS for Unmanned Swarms and Teams (GUST)

 # Setup
 This requires